Top Things do and don’ts in Varanasi

 Do not slight the Ganga

 The Ganga has more sentimental value for the residents here than simply religion.
 One should never show disrespect to the holy river.
 Its numerous ghats have a charm of their own.
 While these are ideal places to strike up an off-the-cuff conversation with strangers.
 The visitors must not be alleged to drink here.
 Any public display of affection, urinating within the open here or drunken antics might land you in trouble here.

 Do not say no to Kachauries

-Banaras is legendary for its food.
+Banaras are legendary for their food.
 The lassi, tea, and sweets here are famous.
 However, what occupies the soul of the town is its famous Kachauri.
-A typical Banarasi breakfast comprises stuffed Kachauris crazy an assortment of vegetables, laddus and pickle. those sold on the ghats and near the famous Kashi Vishwanath Temple are pretty good. you ought to never say no when somebody offers you Kachauris here.
+A typical Banarasi breakfast comprises stuffed Kachauris crazy an assortment of vegetables, laddus and pickles. those sold on the ghats and near the famous Kashi Vishwanath Temple are pretty good. you ought to never say no when somebody offers you Kachauris here.
 Otherwise, it hurts them foremost.

 Do not do avoiding Paan

 Varanasi is legendary for its embroidered silk, which may be bought anywhere in India.
 The case with its equally famous paan is entirely different though.
 What is often bought elsewhere is just a Banarasi betel leaf, the way Paanwalla prepare and folds the paan here may be a tradition unique to the traditional city.
 When at a paan shop, twiddling my thumbs with the flowery and time-consuming process and never ask him to form haste.
 The paan shops here also function as meeting joints for people to socialize and enjoys serious political discussions also as pure local gossip.